arj03/ssb-observables/README.md

 needed.
 Something along the lines of vector clocks, where the key is a combination of feed and statement type.
 Probably with a special method for querying statements to find new.

+## Format

+Something like:

+- Encoding + hashing algorithm
+- Encoded content as defined in schema
+- Hash of encoding
+- Signature of hash

 ## History